-- Transfers must be made directly from a traditional IRA account by your IRA administrator to The Claremont Institute.
+- Distributions must be made directly from a traditional IRA account by your IRA administrator to The Claremont Institute.

-- Count towards your required minimum distribution for the year in which you made the gift.
+- The gift counts toward your required minimum distribution for the year in which you made the gift.

-John is 71 wants to make a contribution to The Claremont Institute.
-He has $500,000 in his IRA and he wants the contribution to be $20,000.
-He can authorize the administrator of his IRA to transfer $20,000 to The Claremont Institute.
-Because the IRA Charitable Transfer is excluded from income, John will not be eligible for a charitable income tax deduction but he still receives tax savings.
-The $20,000 distributed to The Claremont Institute will be counted toward his annual minimum required distribution and he will not pay income tax on the portion given to charity.
+John is 72 years old and wants to make a gift to The Claremont Institute.
+He has $500,000 in his IRA and wants to gift $20,000.
+He can authorize the administrator of his IRA to distribute $20,000 to The Claremont Institute.
+Because the IRA Qualified Charitable Distribution is excluded from income, John will not be eligible for a charitable income tax deduction — but he still receives tax savings.
+The $20,000 distributed to The Claremont Institute will be counted toward his annual minimum required distribution and he will not pay income tax on the portion given to the organization.

 Questions and Answers

-The IRA Charitable Transfer allows individuals age 70½ and older to make direct transfers totaling up to $100,000 per year to 501(c)(3) charities, without having to count the transfers as income for federal income tax purposes.
-No charitable deduction may be taken, but distributions will qualify for all or part of the IRA owners required minimum distributions.
+The QCD allows individuals 70½ and older to make direct distributions up to $100,000 per year to 501(c)(3) charities without having to count the distributions as income for federal income tax purposes.
+No charitable deduction may be taken, but distributions will qualify for all or part of the IRA owner’s required minimum distributions.

-Individuals who are age 70½ or older at the time of the contribution (you have to wait until 6 months after your 70th birthday to make the transfer).
+Individuals 70½ or older at the time of the contribution (you have to wait until 6 months after your 70th birthday to make the transfer).

-Transfers must come from your IRAs directly to The Claremont Institute.
-If you have retirement assets in a 401k, 403b etc., you must first roll those funds into an IRA, and then you can direct the IRA administrator to transfer the funds from the IRA directly to The Claremont Institute.
+Distributions must come from your IRAs directly to The Claremont Institute.
+If you wish to help us with a gift from another retirement asset such as a 401k, 403b, etc., you must first roll those funds into an IRA.
+Then you can direct the IRA administrator to distribute the funds from the IRA directly to The Claremont Institute.

 No, these are not eligible.

-- Federal — You do not recognize the transfer to The Claremont Institute as income, provided it goes directly from the IRA administrator to us; therefore, you are not entitled to an income tax charitable deduction for your gift.
+- Federal — You do not recognize the distribution to The Claremont Institute as income, provided it goes directly from the IRA administrator to us.
+Therefore, you are not entitled to an income tax charitable deduction for your gift.

-Yes, every individual who is the owner of a traditional IRA account can use the IRA Charitable Transfer for up to $100,000 each year.
+Yes, every individual who is the owner of a traditional IRA can use the Qualified Charitable Distribution for up to $100,000 each year.

-- Share this information with your financial advisor.
-Our office can provide further information and examples of this gift plan.
+Share this information with your financial advisor.
+Our office can provide additional information and examples of this gift plan.
 Call us.
 We would be delighted to help.

-We offer a sample letter you can send to your plan provider to initiate the transfer.
-Please let your plan administrator know that this gift must be sent prior to December 31 to qualify as an IRA Charitable Transfer.
-Make sure that you contact us when you direct the transfer so we can look for the check from your IRA administrator.
+We offer a sample letter you can send to your plan provider to initiate the distribution.
+Please let your plan administrator know this gift must be sent prior to December 31 to qualify as a charitable distribution for the tax year.
+Make sure you contact us by phone at (202) 464-6755 when you direct the distribution so we can look for the check from your IRA administrator.